zriyansh/signoz.io/docs/instrumentation/rust.md

 ### Send traces directly to SigNoz cloud

-Here we will be sending traces to SigNoz cloud in 4 easy steps, if you want to send traces to self hosted SigNoz , you can refer to [this](https://signoz.io/docs/instrumentation/rust/) article.
+Here we will be sending traces to SigNoz cloud in 4 easy steps, if you want to send traces to self hosted SigNoz , you can refer to [this](https://signoz.io/docs/instrumentation/rust/#send-traces-to-self-hosted-signoz).

 :::info
-If you are using the [sample Rust application](https://github.com/anukulpandey/sample-rust-otel) as base app, then you just need to update .env file and you are good to go!
+If you are using the [sample Rust application](https://github.com/anukulpandey/sample-rust-otel), then you just need to update .env file and you are good to go!
 :::

 **Step 1 : Instrument your application with OpenTelemetry**

-If you don't have a Rust application you can use our [sample Rust application](https://github.com/anukulpandey/sample-rust-otel), To configure our Rust application to send data we need to initialize OpenTelemetry, Otel has already created some crates which you need to add into your `Cargo.toml` file, just below `[dependencies]` section.
+To configure our Rust application to send data we need to initialize OpenTelemetry, Otel has already created some crates which you need to add into your `Cargo.toml` file, just below `[dependencies]` section.

 ```
 opentelemetry = { version = "0.18.0", features = ["rt-tokio", "metrics", "trace"] }